cancel

 Introduction

-This article gives you the key info you need to dive into USB development on STM32.
+This article gives you the key information you need to dive into USB development on STM32.
 It mentions various resources, including training (MOOCs), articles, and application notes, that can help understand USB theory and hardware implementation.

 1. USB theory